Here’s how to use align() functions.

 As A1 is ordered by EID field, we use binary search to speed up query.

-Use @p option to return an alignment result set consisting of members’ ordinal numbers in P:
+Use @p option to return an alignment result set consisting of members’ sequence numbers in P:

-Align A2 to A1 and return a sequence consisting of ordinal numbers of members of P.
+Align A2 to A1 and return a sequence consisting of sequence numbers of members of P.

 Use @n option to align the primary table and subtable and return all members, where subtable members that do not match the primary table are stored in the last group: